 Don’t get me wrong.
 I liked Mitt Romney as a candidate.
 He was personable, competent, scandal-free and, above all, offered a compelling alternative to the left-tilting coterie of Barack Obama.

 But you had to notice, He is very buttoned down, very corporate, very achievement-oriented.
 In other words, he entered the campaign with a huge problem.
-America is not as serious as it used to be, and the conventional WASP (White Anglo-Saxon Protestant) persona, although deeply rooted in our culture, is a much harder sell these days.
+America is not as serious as it used to be, and the conventional WASP (White Anglo-Saxon Protestant) persona, although deeply rooted in our culture

 And it isn’t just because of increased ethnic diversity.
 The WASP archetype has been running into problems on the political front for quite some time.
 The accomplished, proper Thomas Dewey (derided as the man on the wedding cake) went down to defeat in 1948, beaten by the populist Harry Truman, who waged a classic class warfare campaign against him.
 The aristocratic Henry Cabot Lodge fell before Irish charmer JFK during the famous Massachusetts Senate campaign of 1952.
 And, of course, Kennedy went on to defeat the more middle class, earnest Richard Nixon in 1960.
 It’s paradoxical, contradictory and rather unfair.
 But the WASP mystique- based on differing combinations of pedigree, achievement, rooted family trees, sobriety, hard work, thrift and understatement- carries a high risk of failure in today’s celebrity culture.